 Do we offer any aftercare support?

-Once you’ve completed your treatment at our rehab in Cambridgeshire, we’ll continue to support you along your recovery journey.
-We offer 12 months of aftercare to all of our clients to ease with the transition back into your daily routine.
+Once you’ve completed your treatment at our drug and alcohol rehab in Cambridgeshire, we’ll continue to support you along your recovery journey.
+We offer 12 months of aftercare to all of our clients to ease the transition back into your daily routine.

 We can also provide additional cognitive behavioural therapy or relapse prevention sessions for extra support.
 If your family or friends require extra guidance or advice on how they can help to support your recovery at home, we can provide this for them too.